tomtzook/Castle/README.md

 - `@ThreadSafe`: indicates that the class takes measures to ensure thread-safety and thus can be used in multi-threaded environments without the need for additional user actions.
-How this is achieved depends on the class, and does not matter.
+How this is achieved depends on the class, and generally should not matter.

 `@Stateless`, `@Immutable` and `@ThreadSafe` are all safe for use across multiple threads, for different reasons.
 However, when using